-And yet these days most historians who have done any research at all agree that the Golden Age of Sullivan County’s tourism industry, which began around 1940, came to an end around 1965, and they cite a number of reasons for choosing that particular year.
+And yet these days most historians agree that the Golden Age of Sullivan County’s tourism industry, which began around 1940, came to an end around 1965, and they cite a number of reasons for choosing that particular year.

 For one thing, a fire at the Prospect Inn in Parksville on August 11, 1965 resulted in the death of five people, and caused a clamor to tighten up fire codes for resorts, many of which could not afford to make the necessary improvements.
 Smaller resorts – the bulk of Sullivan County’s 538 hotels during that golden era – began to close down.
 Those that could make the necessary upgrades found themselves hopelessly in debt.

 Many establishments had already invested capital they didn’t have in trying to keep up with the larger hotels in the increasingly competitive Catskills tourism market.
 In fact, by 1966, this disturbing trend had become so obvious that it caught the attention of the New York Times.